 Blackout Dining in the Dark: While enjoying a multi-course meal in Vegas isn’t exactly weird, or unique, eating it in complete darkness is.
 While the wait staff has the luxury of night vision goggles, guests will enjoy 7 courses surrounded by sheer blackness.
 The idea behind dining in the dark is that inhibiting the sense of sight enhances the other senses, creating an elevated dining experience.

-Zak Bagans’ Haunted Museum: Nothing weirder than coming to Vegas to gamble and rabble rouse, only to end up checking out haunted artifacts at a Haunted Museum.
+Zak Bagans’ Haunted Museum: Nothing weirder than coming to Vegas to gamble and rabble rouse, only to end up checking out haunted and macabre artifacts at a Haunted Museum.

 The Haunted Museum itself was constructed in 1938 and is said to be haunted by past occupants that died on-site as well as spirits attached to the artifacts on display.
 Among artifacts on display are bone fragments from Charles Manson, and Dr. Jack Kavorkian’s “Death Van”.

 I recently stopped in and wrote a Review of Zak Bagans’ Haunted Museum.